One dimensional representations of finite $W$-algebras, Dirac reduction and the orbit method

-Recall that the sheets of $\g$ are the maximal irreducible subsets consisting of orbits of constant dimension.
-They are classified via the theory of decomposition classes which, in turn, are classified by the Lusztig--Spaltenstein induction data.
-One of the main themes of \cite{PT14}, which we build upon in this paper, is the interplay between the sheets of $\g$ and the structure of $\E(\g,e)$.
-In the case where $\g$ is classical (i.e. a simple Lie algebra of type {\sf A, B, C} or {\sf D}) we described a combinatorial procedure for describing the sheets of $\g$ containing a given orbit $\O$, and we named it the {\it Kempken--Spaltenstein (KS) algorithm}.
-This procedure was one of the key tools for \cite[Theorem~1]{PT14}, which states that for $\g$ classical the variety $\E(\g,e)$ is an affine space if and only if $e$ lies in a unique sheet of $\g$.
-The first goal of this paper is to elucidate the structure of $\E(\g,e)$ when $\g$ is classical and $e$ is {\it singular}, i.e. lies in multiple sheets.
+In the case where $\g$ is classical, by which we mean a simple Lie algebra of type {\sf A, B, C} or {\sf D}, we described a combinatorial procedure for enumerating the sheets of $\g$ containing a given orbit $\O$, and we named it the {\it Kempken--Spaltenstein (KS) algorithm}.
+This algorithm played a key role in \cite[Theorem~1]{PT14}, which states that for $\g$ classical the variety $\E(\g,e)$ is an affine space if and only if $e$ lies in a unique sheet of $\g$.
+The first goal of this paper is to elucidate the structure of $\E(\g,e)$ when $\g$ is classical and $e$ is {\it singular}, which means that it lies in multiple sheets.